syncfusion-content/asp.net-core-docs/aspnet-core/Chart/Technical-Indicators.md

 # Technical Indicators

-EjChart control supports 10 types of technical indicators.
+Chart supports 10 types of technical indicators.

 ## Bind data to render the indicator

-You can bind the series **DataSource** to the indicator by setting the specific series name to the indicator by using the *Indicators.SeriesName* property.
+You can bind the series data source to the indicator by setting the specific series name to the indicator by using the **Indicators.SeriesName** property.

 {% highlight cshtml %}